ethereum-optimism/design-docs/plasma-mode.md

 ### Data Availability Challenge Smart Contract Specification

+We propose two different DAC SC event specifications.
+V1 is implemented for the Centralized DA system and can be extended to arbitrary DA layers as long as the DA layer is able to validate data against the commitment on L2.
+V2 is not yet implemented, but is designed to work with an instant finality DA bridge.
+Several DA layers have a header chain relay from the DA layer to L1 which can be used to instantly challenge a commitment on L1.

 #### V1: Optimisic Bridge
 The DAC SC will emit the following event
 ```solidity